All article submissions, including commissioned ones, should be sent using the submission feature of the

 - Authors and affiliations

-- Abstract: up to 250 words; should (generally) include, as applicable, the sub-headings: Background, Objectives, Design, Setting, Participants, Interventions (if any), Main Outcome Measures, Main Results, and Conclusion; for sub-headings of abstracts of specific study types, please refer to the reporting checklists
+- Abstract: Up to 250 words.
+The abstract should (generally) include the following sub-headings, as applicable: Background, Objectives, Design, Setting, Participants, Interventions (if any), Main Outcome Measures, Main Results, and Conclusion.
+Authors should refer to the relevant reporting checklist for study-specific abstract requirements.

-- Keywords: 2 to 5 words or phrases that do not repeat the title
+- Keywords: 2 to 5 words or phrases that do not duplicate terms used in the title

 - Introduction